Gifted and Honors Education

 Parent Request for Gifted Testing

-Parents can request that their child be tested for the Gifted program.
+Parents can request that their child be tested for Gifted identification.
 If you would like your child tested, please fill out the form provided on the link below and turn it in to the school where you child attends.
 The Gifted Coordinator at your school will then test your child during one of the three regular testing periods.

-Please see the Parent Permission for Gifted Testing Form for more informatin.
+Please see the Parent Permission for Gifted Testing Form for more information.

 Thank you for your interest in the Litchfield Elementary School District Honors Program.